bwarren2/vim-for-the-impatient/0000-intro.md

 complicated, which means really small errors can produce wildly wrong results.
 For example, `k` is up.
 But `K` is "shell out to `man` and try to get guidance for things under your cursor," which looks like total system failure when it surprises you.
-(Which it easily might if you, for example, actually tap the capslock key.)
+(Which it easily might if you, for example, accidentally tap the capslock key.)

 #### The Solution